esaldivar/RushPhotoAlbum/README.md

 ### Local Development

+Clone the project and install it using the command below.

+`yarn install`

+Run the project by using the command below.

 `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ### Production Build